Has the term Retirement passed its sell buy date?

 - Consider being friends with yourself and seeing time alone as something you appreciate.

-If you would like to discuss your retirement plans please contact me to schedule a time to talk.
+This is just a start.
+If you would like to discuss your retirement plans, I’d love to have a conversation with you.